-Embrace the glitch.
-Perfect for sunset nights in Miami or the neon streets of Tokyo, this tie gives the chill vibes for your wardrobe.
+Perfect for sunset nights in Miami or the neon streets of Tokyo, this electric pattern brings the vibes to your wardrobe.

 One of our most popular and simple designs, this subtle textured appearance is created by a two color micro check.

 Broad curves like these were wildly popular in the 1920's as the Western world looked East for art and design inspiration.

 Inspired by the sport of bouldering, this design emulates the multifaceted surface of a rock wall.

 Under a microscope, ice crystals appear to form prismatic geometric shapes which were the inspiration for our Igloo pattern.

 Gatsbyesque scales of diamond-like shapes are layered to create this opulent prohibition era design.

 Our abstract Bert design was created by outlining the asymmetrical facets of a rock wall.

 This pattern will play tricks on your eyes as an optical illusion gives a false sense of depth to these hexagonal shapes!

 Also known as a “shepherd’s check”, the name Houndstooth was coined due to its close resemblance to the shape of a dog’s tooth.